fahygao/full-stack-MySQL-AWS-Django/README.md

    ```
    This command will package and upload your application code to the EB environment, where it will be deployed and made accessible.

-That's it!
-You have now set up Elastic Beanstalk on your Windows machine and deployed your Django application.
-You can further customize your EB environment and manage your deployments using the EB CLI or the AWS Management Console.

 ## 5. License